srmcgann/Coordinates/README.md

 var shaderOptions = {
   {
     uniform: { // phong shader
+      ambientLight: null, // if set, overrides renderer. may be over/under clocked
       enabled: true,      // may be toggled live, with other options
       type: 'phong',      // pseudo-lighting effect
       value: .3,          // intensity
       theta: .6,          // angle in radians about the horizontal
                           // (~4 oclock, default)
       flatShading: false,
     },
   },
   {
     uniform: { // reflection shader
+      ambientLight: null, // if set, overrides renderer. may be over/under clocked
       enabled: true,
       type: 'reflection', // reflect an image on shape surfaces.
                           // works best with 'equirectangular' maps